charmbracelet/fantasy/README.md

 ## Multi-model?
 Multi-provider?

 Yeah!
 Fantasy is designed to support a wide variety of providers and models under a single API.
-While many providers such as Microsoft Azure, Amazon Bedrock, and OpenRouter have dedicated package, many other work just fine with `openaicompat`, the generic OpenAI-compatible layer.
+While many providers such as Microsoft Azure, Amazon Bedrock, and OpenRouter have dedicated packages in Fantasy, many others work just fine with `openaicompat`, the generic OpenAI-compatible layer.
 That said, if you find a provider that’s not compatible and needs special treatment, please let us know in an issue (or open a PR).

 ## Work in Progress